-To show how much children's hard work is valued in the various areas of their development, those who earn rewards will be celebrated on the Recognition Board.
+To show how much children's hard work is valued in the various areas of their development, those who earn rewards will be celebrated on the TG Recognition Board in the hall.

 Positive Behaviours

 Pupils and staff are considerate of each other and their surroundings and are expected to behave in a positive way.
 The rewards for such behaviour are intrinsic and the school recognises that feeling good about something you have done is a very significant reward.
 The school also aims to reinforce positive behaviour with descriptive praise and recognition through rewards.